UniversalDependencies/UD_Czech-PDTC/README.md

 – they are listed in the [Credits](https://ufal.mff.cuni.cz/pdt-c/credits) page of the project website.

+The improvements done in 2023–2026, including the expansion from PDT to PDT-C, benefited from the COST Action CA21167 [UniDive](https://unidive.lisn.upsaclay.fr/).

 ## References

 * Jan Hajič, Eduard Bejček, Jaroslava Hlaváčová, Marie Mikulová, Milan Straka,